AntJanus/WebDevelopment.META/Book/4-Better Developer/7-legacy-software.md

 So finally, we get to our "debt bankruptcy" where you've worked on an unamangeable project, pushed to your limits in quick fixes and patches, and are now dealing with a big app that has all the features the company needs but is at the brink of destruction.

-However, we've so far discussed the "money-like" debt, but there are debts to consider:
+However, we've so far discussed the "money-like" debt, but there are other debts to consider:

 1. locking down to a platform.
 If the platform doesn't update to your needs or lacks the features you require, it becomes a "debt" that would require a complete rewrite for a new platform to be fulfilled.
 2. having any kind of a dependency.
 Dependency means someone else has control over it, just like a platform it may not udpate or may lack new features.
 In fact, it *could* update but so much that you can't catch up.
 A dependency then becomes a "debt".
 You're saving time by using a 3rd party library but incurring debt by using it.
 With every update/change, you may have to pay a little of that debt to keep your app up to date.